Google’s mobile indexing has arrived, and you need to make sure your pages are ready for the change.

 It is estimated that around 54.2 million Americans browsed mobile internet while watching their televisions in 2018, up from 46.7 million in 2016.
 On average, Americans aged between 25 and 34 spend around 3.75 hours browsing on their smartphone each day – it’s safe to say that mobile has arrived in a big way.

 Of course, Google is well aware of this shift towards a smartphone-centric society.
-In recent years, the search engine giants have cemented themselves as leaders in the mobile search race, enjoying a market share of over 93% as of January 2021.
-As smartphone browsing becomes increasingly prevalent in the United States and worldwide, Google is reflecting this shift with mobile first indexing.
+In recent years, the search engine giants have cemented themselves as leaders in the mobile search race, enjoying a market share of over 93% as of June 2021.
+As smartphone browsing becomes increasingly prevalent in the United States and worldwide, Google is reflecting this shift with mobile-first indexing.